edolauria/edolauria.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I gave a talk at the workshop <a href="https://www.newton.ac.uk/event/bidw02/"> Diving Deeper into Defects: On the Intersection of Field Theory, Quantum Matter, and Mathematics </a>, at the Newton Institute in Cambridge this October.
-The talk can be found here <a href="https://www.youtube.com/watch?v=wzCNDpu8jTg">.
+The talk can be found <a href="https://www.youtube.com/watch?v=wzCNDpu8jTg"> here</a>.

 This is part of a bigger workshop on <a href="https://www.newton.ac.uk/event/bid/"> Quantum field theory with boundaries, impurities, and defects </a>.